CatalaLang/catala-book/src/3-3-test-ci.md

 This walkthrough will not teach you how to write these workflow files, please refer to the documentation of your software forge.
-However, to give you a quick idea, here is an example workflow file using the Github format for our example Catala project:
+However, to give you a quick idea, here is an example workflow file for Github-hosted projects for our example Catala project:

 ```yaml